-Our mission is to support a more diverse and inclusive sustainable fashion industry, build communities and advance healthier local economies.
+Our mission is to support a more diverse and inclusive sustainable fashion industry by filling in the leadership and ownership gaps in the domestic apparel supply chain, build communities and advance healthier local economies.

 By focusing on removing barriers to collaboration and innovation, we connect our clients with industry partners and help transform information into actionable steps to help leaders live their values in their business and personal life.

 Meet The Founder